Lowrider: Japan

 Lowriding culture has also spread to Japan.

 Junichi Shimodaira continues to import and sell these cars through his business, Paradise Road.
-The spread of lowrider culture and the fame of Paradise Road even attracted the attention of Ed Roth, who is famous for creating custom cars such as hot rods and a prominent figure in Kustom Kulture.
-Since the introduction of lowriders in Japan and the rise of lowriders in Japan in 2001, it is estimated that there are still 200 car clubs that are related to the lowrider scene that are still active to this day.
+The spread of lowrider culture and the fame of Paradise Road even attracted the attention of Ed Roth, who is famous for creating custom cars such as hot rods and is a prominent figure in Kustom Kulture.
+Since the introduction of lowriders in Japan and their rise in 2001, it is estimated there exist about 200 car clubs in Japan related to the lowrider scene still active to this day.

+National recognition

+In recognition of the lowrider culture, the United States Postal Service announced the release of a series of lowrider-themed forever stamps in March 2026.

 In popular culture

 The 1975 song "Low Rider" by the band War, highlighting the culture, reached #7 on the US Billboard Hot 100 chart.

 In the 1990s, low riders became strongly associated with West Coast Hip hop and G-Funk culture.
-Eazy-E, Mack 10, Ice Cube, Dr. Dre, Snoop Dogg, The Game, Warren G, South Central Cartel, Above the Law and John Cena (In a music video of "Right Now") among others featured low riders prominently in their music videos.
+Eazy-E, Mack 10, Ice Cube, Dr. Dre, Snoop Dogg, The Game, Warren G, Tupac Shakur, South Central Cartel, Above the Law and John Cena (In a music video of "Right Now") among others featured low riders prominently in their music videos.